bisnad/MotionContinuation/rnn/README.md

 epochs = 200
 ```

 The integer value assigned to the variable `batch_size` specifies the number of motion examples in a training batch.
 The float value assigned to the variable `test_percentage` specifies the percentage of training data used for testing the model.
 The integer value assigned to the variable `seq_input_length` specifies the length (in number of frames) that is used a input to the model.
 The integer value assigned to the variable `seq_output_length` specifies the number of frames over which the model predicts the continuation of the input.
 The float value assigned to the variable learning_rate specifies the initial learning rate.
-The float value assigned to the variable `norm_loss_scale` specifies the weighted contribution of this loss to the overall training loss.
-The float value assigned to the variable `pos_loss_scale` specifies its weighted contribution to the overall training loss.
-The float value assigned to the variable `quat_loss_scale` specifies its weighted contribution to the overall training loss.
+The float value assigned to the variable `norm_loss_scale` specifies the weighted contribution of the quaternion normalisation loss to the overall training loss.
+The float value assigned to the variable `pos_loss_scale` specifies its weighted contribution of the predicted joint positions loss to the overall training loss.
+The float value assigned to the variable `quat_loss_scale` specifies its weighted contribution to the predicted joint rotations loss to the overall training loss.
 The float value assigned to the variable `teacher_forcing_prob` specifies the probability of employing teacher forcing instead of curriculum learning for each training batch.
 The integer value assigned to the variable `model_save_interval` specifies the interval (in number of epochs) at which model weights are stored.
 The integer value assigned to the variable epochs specifies the number of `epochs` used for training.

 ##### RNN_Pos Training Settings